 The personnel evaluation system at Japan Pulp & Paper is comprised of Grade Standard Evaluation and Challenge Evaluation components.
 For the Grade Standard Evaluation, the expected level at each grade of a role is uniformly set as the "grade standard," and the employee is evaluated based on the extent to which they demonstrate and realize that standard.
 The Challenge Evaluation consists of a "performance evaluation" and a "process evaluation."
 In a performance evaluation, the employee's organization is evaluated based on the extent to which it achieved quantitative results during the applicable time period.
-In a process evaluation, the company establishes high-priority goals that need to be challenged in order to achieve performance looking for an environment where they can make the most of their abilities.
+In a process evaluation, the company establishes high-priority goals that need to be challenged in order to achieve performance goals, as well as medium-to-long-term initiatives to create new value, and evaluates the progress made in those areas.
+During these evaluation processes, emphasis is placed more on how difficulties and changes were handled than simply the level to which set goals have been achieved.
+We expect meaningful goals and true challenges to be established.
+In both setting goals and conducting evaluations, with clear communication between employees and evaluators, we focus on improving employee satisfaction and motivation levels through fair evaluation of achievements and actions, increased transparency of feedback, and rewarding their results.